dp119/py_repo/docker.md

 # <h2> Commands

+	docker -version 						# to check docker version

+	docker pull	imagename					# Download an image from docker repository

+	docker run -i -t alpine /bin/bash 		# to run the image as a container

 	docker ps 								# to see all running container

+	docker ps -a							# to see all running and exited container

+	docker exec -it <container id> bash		# to access running container

+	docker stop <container id>				# to stop a running container

+	docker kill <container id>				# to kill the container

+	# ‘docker stop’ gives the container time to shutdown gracefully,
+	# in situations when it is taking too much time for getting the container to stop, one can opt to kill it

+	docker rm  <container id>				# to delete a stopped container

+	docker rmi <image-id>					# delete image from local storage

+	docker commit <conatainer id> <username/imagename>

-	docker run -i -t alpine /bin/bash 		# to run the image as a container
+	docker push username/imagename			# to push the new image to Docker registry

+	docker images							# List of images downloaded

+	docker build <path to docker file>

 	docker info								# Information Command

-	docker pull								# Download an image
+	docker login							# to login to docker hub repository

 	docker stats							# Container information

-	Docker images							# List of images downloaded

 	docker-compose -f docker-compose.json up	# to use JSON instead of YAML compose file

-	docker push myorg/img					# to push the new image to Docker registry

 # <h2> What are the steps for the Docker container life cycle?

 Build
 Pull
 Run